 - Employee salary and benefits

-Hopefully this article has helped shed some light on the things you need to know in order to file taxes for your Amazon FBA business correctly.
-And if you still don’t have an accountant, you can look for one locally, or you can hire a vetted freelance accountant through Jungle Scout Market.
+Hopefully, this article has helped shed some light on the things you need to know in order to file taxes for your Amazon FBA business correctly.

 Good luck, and happy selling!